NikosCodeA/Practice/README.md

 # Practice
+(This directory will stay the same except this specific file)

 This is a test repository to exercise the workflow (i have the description of some of the git commands so as to remember )
 Basic git commands: